dideler/interview-prep/README.md

 Interview Preparation
 =====================

-I'm not that great at interviewing.
-I usually don't prep because I would like it if I could be interviewed casually in my natural state and have my abilities judged outside the interview by reviewing my work that's available online and discussing it with me.
-Unfortunately that's wishful thinking because most companies don't think like that.
-Hence this repository, to become better at interviewing.
-With practice, this should be achievable.
+I'm terrible at technical interviews.
+My anxiety levels skyrocket and I do awful.
+I'm not a fan of the way technical interviews are performed, but it's easier to change myself than change the way the industry does interviews.

-This repository will contain a collection of useful resources to help you prepare.
-Coding questions, behavioural questions, resume tips, practice tips, tips for phone and in-person interviews, and more.
+This repository is an attempt to try and improve.
+Maybe it will help you too.

+Coding questions, behavioural questions, resume tips, tips for phone and in-person interviews, etc.

+Now if only I could follow my own advice.

 ### Contributing

-Pull Requests welcome, but please read [CONTRIBUTING](CONTRIBUTING.md) first.

-Send me your best tips, favourite questions, or solutions to existing problems.
+Pull Requests welcome.
+Send your best tips, favourite questions, or solutions to existing problems.

-_Note that I've disabled the wiki and issue tracker._

 ### Attribution

-The content in this repository is mainly a reflection of the book [Cracking the Coding Interview][CtCI] by Gayle Laakmann McDowell.
+Lots of content in this repo is based on the book [_Cracking the Coding Interview_][CtCI] by Gayle L. McDowell.
-It's a fantastic prep resource and I recommend grabbing a copy.

-I'll also be using resources from other places, including questions that I've personally been asked in interviews.

-Every file should have an attribution comment, unless the content is original and created by me.

 [CtCI]: http://www.amazon.com/Cracking-Coding-Interview-Programming-Questions/dp/098478280X